jpcaparas/caddy-csp/README.md

 # :lock: Setting CSP headers on a Caddy server

 ## :information_desk_person: Overview
-This guide shows how [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) HTTP response headers improve the security of a web page by **limiting the rendering/execution of styles, scripts, images, form submissions, and AJAX requests to only white-listed hostnames**.
-We will be using a [Caddy web server](https://caddyserver.com/) to serve up CSP-protected web page and [Sentry](https://sentry.io/) to log violations.
+This guide shows how [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) HTTP response headers improve the security of a web page by **restricting the rendering/execution of styles, scripts, images, form submissions, and AJAX requests to only white-listed hostnames**.
+We will be using a [Caddy web server](https://caddyserver.com/) to serve up a CSP-protected web page and [Sentry](https://sentry.io/) to log violations.

 ## :key: Getting a Sentry API key
 Sentry is a popular service that logs application exceptions, but it can do much more -- it can also log CSP violations.